Adaptive Relaxation based Non-Conservative Chance Constrained Stochastic MPC: Results and Discussion

 Figure~\ref{Year_Figure} and Table~\ref{Year_Table} summarize the simulation results of the 4 test cases for the year 2019.
 Note that the energy costs are similar across all cases as there is no arbitrage in the MG model.
 The minute differences in energy costs are due to the different ending BESS SOC at the end of the year for the different test cases.

-The comparison between Traditional MPC 1 and OA-SMPC 1 demonstrates the superior economic performance of the chance constrained OA-SMPC algorithm as compared to the Traditional MPC while still staying within the maximum allowable violation probability bound.
-NCDC and OPDC decrease by 2\% and 35.6\% between Traditional MPC 1 and OA-SMPC 1.
+The comparison between the Traditional EMPC 1 and OA-SMPC demonstrates the superior economic performance of our proposed algorithm while still staying within the maximum allowable violation probability bound.
+NCDC and OPDC decrease by 3\% and 35\% between Traditional EMPC 1 and OA-SMPC.
 The OPDC savings (as a \%) are significantly more than NCDC because of the operation strategy (see Section~\ref{strategy}) allowing preferential violations during OP hours.
-As extra BESS capacity is available for the OA-SMPC 1 as compared to the Traditional MPC 1 due to the adaptive relaxation of BESS SOC constraints beyond the 20-80\% SOC range, the BESS is used more aggressively in OA-SMPC 1 resulting in 6.2\% more BESS losses amounting to 10 extra BESS yearly cycles.
-Overall, OA-SMPC 1 leads to 1.7\% total yearly cost savings as compared to the Traditional MPC 1.
+As extra BESS capacity is available for the OA-SMPC as compared to the Traditional EMPC 1 due to the adaptive relaxation of BESS SOC constraints beyond the $0.2-0.8$ SOC range, the BESS is used more aggressively in OA-SMPC resulting in 9.4\% more BESS losses amounting to 15.6 extra BESS yearly cycles.
+Overall, OA-SMPC leads to 2.1\% total yearly cost savings as compared to the Traditional EMPC 1.
+SMPC Lit performs the worst as it tightens the feasible SOC range and leads to highest yearly cost.
+Some violations are caused due to the effect of uncertainty in the closed-loop but it is unable to reduce costs as the timing of the uncertainty is critical in reducing demand charges.
+The NCDC and OPDC are greater in SMPC Lit as compared to both the Traditional EMPC 1 and OA-SMPC.
+SMPC Lit has similar BESS cycles as the Traditional EMPC 1 with 0.6\% extra yearly costs.
+This serves as a proof of the concept alluded to in Remark~\ref{Approx_Chance_Real} that adaptive constraint tightening methods (like SMPC Lit) can be over-conservative being unable to exploit the allowable violation limit which can be particularly disadvantageous in EMPC frameworks.